 Supported by ShugoArts

 This is Anju Michele’s first solo exhibition at ISETAN SALONE.
-It will be great if you can check out the exhibition too.
-Its duration and opening hours are based on the information provided as of May 16.
-Please check with us before using this information in your publication.
+It will be great if you can check out the exhibition too. *Please check with us before visiting the venue.

 Anju Michele, floating organism, 2020, oil on Japanese paper mounted on panel, 65x65cm